Viktor Nikitin (pilot): Aeroput

 All three have passed without victims.
 During his pilot experience, there was no plane in the sky that he didn't fly as a fighter pilot and flight instructor, Ikarus test pilot, a member of the Aero Club pilot or Aeroput pilot.

 Death

 Crash of the Aeroput passenger plane type Farman F.306 called "Podgorica", license plate YU-SAH occurred at a regular route Ljubljana - Susak on Tuesday 12 September 1933, at 6:21 am, shortly after plane took off from the airport in Ljubljana.
 Weather conditions at the airport that morning were fine.
 The plane has been scheduled to take off at 6.10am but with the engines on, it waited on the tarmac for a passenger that was late.
 Plane took off with a 9-minute delay at 6.19am.
-Immediately after takeoff, the plane crashed in the woods with a tremendous crash, only one kilometer from the airport, hitting a drop in the stone wall of the Hospital at the well.
+Immediately after takeoff, the plane crashed in the woods with a tremendous crash, only one kilometer from the airport, hitting a drop in the stone wall of the hospital at the well.
 There were eight persons on the flight, two crew members and six passengers.
 All persons on board were killed outright.
 The flight crew consisted of a pilot Viktor Nikitin and a mechanic Spiro Trkulja.
 This was the first plane crash of Aeroput, which occurred six years since the founding of the airline.

-A member of the Command Air Force formed to investigate the causes of the plane crash, Mr.Stojanovic said, as quoted by the Politika (16 September 1933): "... material is not to blame.
+A member of the Command Air Force formed to investigate the causes of the plane crash, Mr.Stojanovic said: "... material is not to blame.
 Departing was performed after a regular review and under normal circumstances.
 Guilt may be up to fog and its uneven formation on the upper surface, or a fatal error in pilotage, as one can not believe, knowing the extraordinary abilities of Nikitin, as a good, serious and conscientious pilot."

-Pilot Viktor Nikitin was buried at the Orthodox cemetery Zemun, September 15, 1933 with all the honors that belong to him as a respectable citizen, soldier, pilot and man.
-At the accident site, there is an evidence that slabs of the time and the names of people missing in the disaster.
+Pilot Viktor Nikitin was buried at the Orthodox cemetery Zemun, September 15, 1933, with all the honors that belong to him as a respectable citizen, soldier, pilot and man.
+At the accident site, a memorial plaque with the names of the victims was installed.